-Like most New Yorkers, each year my family honors our Irish ancestors with a St. Paddy’s Day feast.
+Like most New Yorkers, my family honors our Irish ancestors each year with a St. Paddy’s Day feast.

 I’ll make a Shepherd’s Pie or Guinness beef stew, corned beef and cabbage, and Tara will always make a few loaves of Irish soda bread.

-This Chocolate Guinness Cake with Baileys Buttercream Frosting is always there to close out the meal and satisfy those sweet cravings.
+This Guinness Chocolate Cake with Baileys Buttercream Frosting is always there to close out the meal and satisfy those sweet cravings.

 Cake ingredients